 Hello.
 So I recently moved into a new house with a new landlord and new roommates.
 We each paid 500 upfront for first months rent and each paid 500 for a deposit.
 We all signed the lease and lease was sent to our parents as cosigners.
 The following day, a cosigner (mine) who was set to return from...
 Read more »

 From your facts it is acceptable for the landlord to "terminate" the agreement (technically no complete agreement was reached).
 However, the landlord must return all money (since no lease agreement was created).
-If the rental was occupied (even for a short duration), the landlord can deduct a...Read more »
+If the rental was occupied (even for a short duration), the landlord can...Read more »

 My question is regarding the purchase of our new condo.
 The realtor told us on two separate occasions that the fenced-in yard was shared between us and the owner next door.
 Last night, the renter of that unit abrasively told me that is not a shared space, it belongs to her unit only.
 Had we known...
 Read more »